valerieholtz/edge-ai-face-attribute-recognition/README.md

 2. **Emotion Training**
    - Backbone and existing heads are frozen
    - Only the emotion head is trained on FER2013
-   - This selective fine-tuning strategy reduces training time and limits catastrophic forgetting
+   - This selective fine-tuning strategy reduces training time

 All experiments are conducted in **Google Colab**, using GPU acceleration when available.